michaelbaryla/Science-and-Star-Wars-robotic-limb/README.md

-## Create a Bluemix account
+## Create an IBM Cloud account

-* <a href="https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson">Sign up</a> in Bluemix, or use an existing account.
+* <a href="https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson">Sign up</a> in IBM Cloud, or use an existing account.
 Your account must have available space for at least 1 app and 1 service.

 * Make sure that you have the following prerequisites installed:
     * The [Node.js](https://nodejs.org/#download) runtime, including the [npm][npm_link] package manager